Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 ### Heartbeat Intervals and Timeouts

-The frequency in which a worker checks in with the master is set by the following properties:
+The frequency with which a worker checks in with the master is set by the following property:
 ```properties
 alluxio.worker.block.heartbeat.interval=1s
 ```

-`alluxio.worker.block.heartbeat.interval` controls the heartbeat intervals for the block service in Alluxio
+`alluxio.worker.block.heartbeat.interval` controls the heartbeat interval for the block service in Alluxio.
 Again, increase the interval to reduce the number of heartbeat checks.

 ### Keepalive Time and Timeout